m98jk/curriculum-backend-expressjs-meme-website/README.md

 Then we use the body-parser package which is already included with nodejs, It is responsible for parsing the incoming request bodies in a middleware before you handle it.

-Now we have to configure our app on which view engine and body parser it should use.
+Now we have to configure our app on which view engine and body-parser it should use.

 ```
 app.use(bodyParser.urlencoded({ extended:false }))
 app.set("view engine","ejs")
 app.set("views", "views")
 ```
-First two lines are self explanatory we are chosing the default bodyparser and view engine.
+The first two lines are self-explanatory we are choosing the default body-parser and view engine.

 As for the 3rd line ```app.set("view","views")```

 This will set your apps view folder to something like:
 >/Users/adil/Project/myApp/views

-When you actually go to use the `view`, the view name becomes the file path, minus the root directory and the file extension.
+When you go to use the `view`, the view name becomes the file path, minus the root directory and the file extension.
 For example, if you had the following file structure:

 ```
 /views/